yesarpit/yesarpit.github.io/blog/2021-11-16-primal-learning-summary.md

 4) create deadline
 5) get accountability partner
 6) get mad at fear
-Cotisol + noradrenaline they create uneasy feeling at start
+Cortisol + noradrenaline they create uneasy feeling at start

-The more something threatns your identity more you will avoid doing it
+The more something threatens your identity more you will avoid doing it

 2) release phase